Regulations

 • Analyze current stakeholder-directed activities (exchange with other departments, such as communication or investor relations)

-• Identify key stakeholders and categorize them according to the nature of the relationship, activity, or product and service
+• Identify key stakeholders and categorize them according to the nature of the relationship, activity, or product and service.
+When engaging SME partners (<1,000 employees), remember they have a statutory right to provide only VSME-level data for your CSRD report

 • Define when to involve stakeholders in the materiality assessment process (e.g., at the stage of validating the list of potential sustainability topics, or scaling the severity and time horizons of impact materiality)

-2) Identify Potential Material Topics and their Impacts, Risks and Opportunities
+Step 2) Identify Potential Material Topics and their Impacts, Risks, and Opportunities

 If applicable, base this process on previously conducted analyses and processes, including